In the car with my 10 yr old daughter the other day, she asked me what Ego meant, one of her vocabulary words for the week.

-Not exactly.
+“Well, sorta, I guess.
+But not exactly.
 It’s more like how we see ourselves.
 To me, I’m a good singer.
 You can hurt my feelings by being mean to me.
-But you hurt my ego when you tell me I’m not how I think I am.
+But you hurt my ego when you tell me I’m not how I think I am.”

 IMAGINE working your ass off all through high school, studying instead of partying, volunteering with school and community groups so you can into a good college.
 You send out your applications, to Stanford, Harvard, Princeton, as you have the 4.8 GPA, and all the right clubs on your resume.
 Your mom kisses each envelope before mailing, “for luck,” then hugs you, with her silent prayer that you’ll be accepted everywhere, that the world will see her beautiful daughter the way she does.